damarising/warri-emmanuel-/GSoC-UTF-Grid-implementation.md

 The goal of my project is to enable MapServer to produce UTFGrid output.
 This will be implemented as a new output format that will generate UTFGrid (JSON) as output from a normal map draw operation, that is, via CGI mode=map or WMS GetMap requests.
 The UTFGrid encoding scheme encodes interactivity data for a tile in a space efficient manner.
 It is designed to be used in browsers, e.g. for displaying tooltips when hovering over certain features of a map tile.
 A RFC has been prepared about this, it is available in the link below and should be updated as the project is going.

 Edit:
-July 19th, 1st pull request should be soon.
+July 19th, driver open testing should be soon.

 #### Weekly reports